Bandwidth Limit Configuration

 The domain will be closed once the bandwidth cap is reached.
 To continue using the CDN service, you can activate domain name acceleration again in the CDN Console.
 For more information, see Domain Name Operations.

 www.test.com is configured as follows:

 CDN will periodically detect the latest bandwidth statistics of the domain name.
-If it finds at 12:15:00 that the bandwidth value of the domain name at the time point of 12:05:00 (representing the data generated between 12:05:00 and 12:10:00) is above 1 Kbps which exceeds the set cap, it will deliver the configuration immediately to forward requests to the origin server.
+If it finds at 12:15:00 that the bandwidth value of the domain name at the time point of 12:05:00 (representing the data generated between 12:05:00 and 12:10:00) is above 1 Kbps which exceeds the set cap, it will immediately start to deliver the configuration to forward requests to the origin server.
 As the configuration is delivered to all CDN nodes in batches and takes effect node by node, the bandwidth will drop gradually and the configuration will take full effect on all nodes at around 12:20:00.